smshuai/smshuai.github.io/_pages/job.md

 3. you have published at least one first-author peer-reviewed paper in related topics;
 4. you like our [research](/projects/).

+We initially provide a two-year contract with an annual salary of at least RMB 330,000 (US$51,000).
+For top candidates, the annual salary can be increased to at least RMB 500,000 (US$77,600).
+All salaries include government subsidies.

 To apply, please send your CV + 3 contacts for references to shuaism\[at\]sustech.edu.cn with title "Apply Postdoc - Your Name", such as "Apply Postdoc - Yasuo Teemo".
 Additional info is available in Chinese [here](/assets/pdf/COmics_jobs.pdf), but non-Chinese speakers are also welcomed to apply.

 #### **Student**
 We welcome students at all levels including international students.
-For PhD/Master students, you need to apply through the university program but we are happy to answer your questions by email (shuaism\[at\]sustech.edu.cn).
-For undergraduate students interested in doing an internship at our lab, please send an email to us directly with a short introduction of yourself.
+For future PhD/Master students, you need to apply through the university program but we are happy to answer your questions by email (shuaism\[at\]sustech.edu.cn).
+For undergraduate students interested in doing an internship at our lab, please check out our [research](/projects/) and send an email to us directly with a short introduction of yourself.

 #### **Administrative Assistant and Research Assistant**